TA-Instruments/tadatakit/examples/README.md

 2. [Multi-Experiment Kinetics](kinetics.ipynb)

-    This notebook demonstrates how to perform a kinetics analysis using DSC data.
+    This notebook demonstrates how to perform a kinetics analysis using the Ozawa method on DSC data.
 It includes loading and organizing data by heating rate, defining functions for data processing, visualizing DSC curves, and calculating activation energy from the Arrhenius plot of Log Heating Rate vs. 1/Peak Temperature.

 ## Thermogravimetric Analysis (TGA)
 1. [TGA Weight Loss](tga_weight_loss.ipynb)